Alum: Modern understanding of the alums

-In the early 1700s, G.E.
-Stahl claimed that reacting sulfuric acid with limestone produced a sort of alum.
-The error was soon corrected by J.H.
-Pott and A.S.
-Marggraf, who showed that the precipitate obtained when an alkali is poured into a solution of alum, namely alumina, is quite different from lime and chalk, and is one of the ingredients in common clay.
+During the early 1700s, G. E. Stahl claimed that reacting sulfuric acid with limestone produced a sort of alum.
+The error was soon corrected by Johann Heinrich Pott and Andreas Sigismund Marggraf, who showed that the precipitate obtained when an alkali is poured into a solution of alum, namely alumina, is quite different from lime and chalk, and is one of the ingredients in common clay.

 Marggraf also showed that perfect crystals with properties of alum can be obtained by dissolving alumina in sulfuric acid and adding potash or ammonia to the concentrated solution.
 In 1767, Torbern Bergman observed the need for potassium or ammonium sulfates to convert aluminium sulfate into alum, while sodium or calcium would not work.